Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Results of Realistic Models

-After analyzing the polytropic models, we now construct realistic stellar envelope models that incorporate temperature calculations, EOS and opacity tables, and the MLT treatment for convection.
-As representative cases, we present models with initial masses of 5 and $25\,M_{\odot}$.
-For each model, we compute the structure of the steady-state envelope adopting a fixed internal luminosity $L_0$, which is assumed to be constant throughout the envelope.
-Based on the MESA models presented in Paper I, we set $L_0 = (6$–$10)\times 10^{38}\,{\rm erg\,s}^{-1}$ for the $25\,M_{\odot}$ models, and $L_0 = (4$–$12)\times 10^{36}\,{\rm erg\,s}^{-1}$ for the $5\,M_{\odot}$ models.
+We next consider more realistic stellar envelope models that include temperature structure, tabulated equations of state and opacities, and convective energy transport treated with mixing-length theory (MLT).
+We present models with initial masses of 5 and $25\,M_{\odot}$, representing lower-mass and massive stars, respectively.
+For each model, we compute steady-state envelope structures assuming a fixed internal luminosity $L_0$, which is assumed to be constant throughout the envelope.
+Based on the MESA models presented in Paper I, we adopt $L_0 = (6$–$10)\times 10^{38}\,{\rm erg\,s}^{-1}$ for the $25\,M_{\odot}$ models and $L_0 = (4$–$12)\times 10^{36}\,{\rm erg\,s}^{-1}$ for the $5\,M_{\odot}$ models.